nynymike/authorize_multi_issuer/README.md

 # authorize_multi_issuer
-This working repo hold the design for new a Cedarling interface: `authorize_multi-issuer`
+This working repo holds the design for new a Cedarling interface: `authorize_multi-issuer`

 * [Design Document](./design.md)
 * [Requirements](./requirements.md)